London Summer Program

 Q. What is included in the financial aid budget, and how do I apply?

-A. The London summer program budget includes budgeted amounts for the application and seat deposit fees, course tuition, books and materials, housing (includes breakfast), trip insurance, meals, assorted personal expenses, and round-trip coach travel expenses.
+A. The London summer program budget includes amounts for the application and seat deposit fees, course tuition, books and materials, housing (includes breakfast), trip insurance, meals, assorted personal expenses, and round-trip coach travel expenses.

 Q. Can I use my Southwestern scholarship to pay the tuition for this program?